-On SMP (Symmetric Multiprocessing) systems, some instructions are designed to update data structures in one single indivisible step.
-Those are called atomic operations.
-To properly implement the semantic carried by these low-level primitives, memory barriers are required on some architecture (this is the case for PowerPC and ARMv7 for instance).
-For the x86 architecture family, these memory barriers are implicit, but a special lock prefix is required before these instructions to synchronize multiprocessor access.
-However, to diminish performance overhead of the tracer fast-path, we remove memory barriers and use atomic operations only synchronized with respect to the local processor due to their lower overhead than those synchronized across cores.
-They are the only instructions allowed to modify the per-CPU data, to ensure reentrancy with NMI context.
+To properly implement the semantic of SMP-safe atomic operations, memory barriers are required on some architecture (this is the case for PowerPC and ARMv7 for instance).
+For the x86 architecture family, these memory barriers are implicit.
+However, a special lock prefix is required before these instructions to synchronize multiprocessor accesses on x86.
+Use of per-CPU data allows us to diminish performance overhead of the tracer fast-path, as we can remove memory barriers and use non bus-locking atomic operations.
+These local atomic operations, only synchronized with respect to the local processor, have a lower overhead than those synchronized across cores.
+Those are the only instructions we use to modify the per-CPU counters, which ensures reentrancy with NMI context.

-The main restriction that must be observed when using such operations is to disable preemption around all access to these variables, to ensure threads are not migrated from one core to another between the moment the reference is read and the atomic access.
-This ensures no remote core accesses the variable with SMP-unsafe operations.
+The main restriction that must be observed when using such operations is to disable preemption between reading the current CPU number and access to these variables, thus ensuring no thread is migrated from one core to another between the moment the reference is read and the atomic access.
+This ensures no remote core accesses the variable with SMPunsafe operations.